 The late, great Glen Campbell remains one of the most versatile talents in country music history.
 The Arkansas farm boy turned household name had the vocal talents, guitarist skills, heartfelt charm, and movie star looks to stand out among Nashville's first wave of crossover stars in the late '60s.

 As the right man to introduce the public to the great compositions of Jimmy Webb and John Hartford, Campbell's song selections proved to have more staying power than the hits of many other Grammy winners and country chart fixtures.
 Add on his talents as an interpreter of others' hits, ranging from Buffy Sainte-Marie's "Universal Soldier" to Green Day's "Good Riddance (Time of Your Life)," and Campbell remained timelessly cool as popular styles changed.

-From his time as a sought-after member of the legendary Wrecking Crew session musicians, including a stint as a fill-in member of the Beach Boys, to his public bout with Alzheimer's, Campbell's time in the public eye was marked by over 50 years of great songs recorded by one of his generation's most gifted talents.
+From his time as a sought-after member of the legendary Wrecking Crew session musicians, including a stint as a fill-in member of the Beach Boys, to his public bout with Alzheimer's disease, Campbell's time in the public eye and topping the billboards was marked by over 50 years of great songs recorded by one of his generation's most gifted talents.
+With songs like "Dreams of the Everyday Housewife," "Delight, Arkansas," "Sunflower," and "Guess I'm Dumb," he's cemented as one of the greats.

 The following list of Glen Campbell songs unavoidably celebrates some pretty obvious picks.
 After all, it's hard to argue that Campbell's great run in the late '60s and his '70s return to form with "Rhinestone Cowboy" top any similar stints from his (or nearly anyone else's) career.

 10. "I Knew Jesus (Before He Was a Star)"